teikalang/teika/design/SYNTAX.md

 - invalid code may be parsed
 - not clear where parens are needed
-- no syntatical indication of current contex
+- no syntatical indication of current context

 ```rust
 Syntax =